 Learn about twelve recently processed new collections and additions to twelve other existing collections.
 This post is the first of what will be a regular blog feature announcing recently available collections.

-Comprised of more than 172,000 items, the AFL collection is a potential treasure trove, yet the work has only just begun.
-The field of labor history has much to gain by continuing to analyze these records through an intersectional lens.
-Centering groups that have been traditionally excluded from the historic record is of utmost importance in future investigations of the American Federation of Labor and its records.
+"Comprised of more than 172,000 items, the AFL collection is a potential treasure trove, yet the work has only just begun.
+The field of labor history has much to gain by continuing to analyze these records through an intersectional lens," writes Mills Pennebaker, a fall 2021 Archives, History, and Heritage Advanced intern, who discusses her experience researching issues of race, gender, regionalism, and class in the recently digitized American Federation of Labor Records.